ppy/osu-wiki/news/2025/2025-01-04-featured-artist-track-updates-winter-2025.md

 osu!'s [Featured Artist library](https://osu.ppy.sh/beatmaps/artists) has over **450** talented musicians at this point.
 While we usually reserve weekends for new artist announcements, we have a bunch of tracks from older artists to showcase, so... that's what we're doing.

-Any new songs are marked with a **NEW** icon on the Featured Artist listing
+Any new songs are marked with a **NEW** icon on the Featured Artist listing.

 ![](/wiki/shared/news/2022-01-02-featured-artist-track-updates-winter-2022/new.png)